New The 36th Annual Report to Congress on the Implementation of the Individuals with Disabilities Education Act

 Section 664(d) of the Individuals with Disabilities Education Act (IDEA) requires that the U.S. Department of Education report annually on the progress made toward the provision of a free appropriate public education to all children with disabilities and the provision of early intervention services to infants and toddlers with disabilities.
-On December 31, 2014, the U.S. Department of Education released the following report, 36th Annual Report to Congress on the Implementation of the Individuals with Disabilities Education Act, 2014.
+On Dec.
+31, 2014, the U.S. Department of Education released the 36th Annual Report to Congress on the Implementation of the Individuals with Disabilities Education Act, 2014.

 The 36th Annual Report to Congress contains six major sections that address the five annual report requirements contained in section 664(d) of IDEA.
 Sections I and II of the report contain national data and state-level data, respectively, pertinent to Parts B and C of the IDEA.
 The remaining four sections of the report include: a summary and analysis of the Department of Education’s findings and determinations regarding the extent to which states are meeting the requirements of Parts B and C of the IDEA; a summary of special education research conducted under Part E of the Education Sciences Reform Act of 2002; a summary of national special education studies and evaluations conducted under section 664 of the IDEA; and a summary of the extent and progress of the assessment of national activities, which focus on determining the effectiveness of the IDEA and improving its implementation.
-You can access these reports on the OSEP's Annual Reports page
+You can access all these reports on the OSEP's Annual Reports page

-Leveraging Federal Funding to Support All Students -- Focus Group Proceedings
+Leveraging Federal Funding to Support All Students—Focus Group Proceedings

-The Office of Elementary and Secondary Education and Office of Special Education Programs have undertaken a series of activities focused on identifying opportunities to leverage Federal funds to best support improved outcomes for all students.
+The Office of Elementary and Secondary Education and Office of Special Education Programs have undertaken a series of activities focused on identifying opportunities to leverage federal funds to best support improved outcomes for all students.
 A focus group of experts drawn from State and local practitioners, including audit and business officials, as well as representatives from the Council of Chief State School Officers and the National Association of State Directors of Special Education, was convened to identify ways to move the field from the current state to the preferred state of practice in leveraging funding to support all students.
-Attached is a document, “Leveraging Federal Funding Focus Group Proceedings,” that includes an overview of the process and identifies the focus group’s recommendations to the Department.
+Attached is a document, Leveraging Federal Funding Focus Group Proceedings, that includes an overview of the process and identifies the focus group’s recommendations to the Department.
 Also attached is a letter to State Directors of Special Education transmitting the document.

-Leveraging Federal Funding Focus Group Proceedings
+- Leveraging Federal Funding Focus Group Proceedings Final Report ( PDF, 690KB)

 Guidance to Ensure All Students Have Equal Access to Educational Resources